IT-Academy-BCN/ita-profiles/README.md

 ### Folder Structure

 - Components: All React components should be created within the /components folder.
 These components should focus solely on rendering and presenting data.
 They should not contain any logic or API calls.
 - Pages: Create new pages within the /pages folder.
-Pages should serve as the top-level components that define the structure of a route and may contain a composition of comp onents.
+Pages should serve as the top-level components that define the structure of a route and may contain a composition of components.
 Keep pages clean and avoid adding complex logic directly to them.

 ### Separation of Concerns